tobini/TruffleMATE/README.md

 Mate is an approach for building Virtual Machines that expose their whole structure and behavior to the language level [Mate].
 A MOP[MOP] then enables to adapt reflectively the Virtual Machine behavior at run time.
-TruffleMate is an implementation of the Mate approach in Truffle that started as a branch from the TruffleSOM VM[TruffleSOM].
+TruffleMate is an implementation of the Mate approach in Truffle that started as a branch from the [TruffleSOM] VM.

 This repository contains an extension to the [Truffle][T]-based implementation of SOM, including SOM's standard library, a number of examples and the Mate v1 Metaobject protocol[M].